keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

 Whatever it is, me and my baseless-confidence™ believed that I could imitate their results using different materials.

-Luckily, I'm part of a team that does hardware R&D so we have this workbench in the office with materials and tools already setup so off I went to scan the bench for materials I could use.
+Luckily, we have this workbench in the office with materials and tools already setup so off I went to scan the bench for materials I could use.

 I saw an electrical tape and thought that it could substitute the rubber sheet material if I just keep adding layers of it to something like paper.
 Also, cork? wood?.... isn't paper made of wood?
 Yeah.
 That should work.